 The experimental results we have presented are based only on an examination of four fitness landscapes, which is too small to be a good representation of the types of fitness landscapes encountered in real problems.
-Furthermore, it has been argued that some of these particular test landscapes may not be the most appropriate choice for benchmark functions for evolutionary algorithms [17].
-Accordingly, further similar studies along these lines, involving a greater diversity of noisy fitness landscape, are called for.
+Furthermore, it has been argued that some of these particular test landscapes may not be the most appropriate choice for benchmark functions for evolutionary algorithms [19].
+Accordingly, further studies along similar lines are called for, involving a greater diversity of noisy fitness landscapes.

-However, perhaps a more fundamental issue with our current approach is that the search performance on these landscapes appear to be significantly different enough that none of the heuristics approaches we investigated was able to perform well on all of them.
+However, perhaps a more fundamental issue with our current approach is that the search performance on these landscapes appear to be significantly different enough that none of the heuristics approaches we investigated served as a good predictor for all four landscapes.
 In particular, the failure to predict a good noise level for the Rosenbrock landscape merits further investigation.
-This may suggest that a fundamentally different approach is needed.
-Perhaps knowledge of the global ε distribution for a landscape is insufficient to make a good prediction of what the optimal noise level would be, and that other knowledge is required.
-This may be because intelligent search techniques find relatively good solution areas quickly, and thus spend very little time in the large poor-performance areas of the space, in which case a more biased approach for sampling ε distributions might be fruitful (e.g., taking inspiration from [16]).
-For instance, one could imagine running a sequence of searches, bootstrapping the ε distribution from the points that were encountered by the previous search on the noisy landscape, thus refining the estimates for optimal sampling choice in later searches.
+This may also suggest that a fundamentally different approach is needed.
+One hypothesis is that knowledge of the global $\epsilon$ -distribution for a landscape is insufficient to make a good prediction of what the optimal noise level would be, and thus additional knowledge is required.
+This may be because intelligent search techniques find relatively good solution areas quickly, and thus spend very little time in the large poor-performance areas of the space, in which case a more biased approach for sampling $\epsilon$ distributions might be fruitful (e.g., taking inspiration from [17]).
+For instance, one could imagine running a sequence of searches, bootstrapping the $\epsilon$ -distribution from the points that were encountered by the previous search on the noisy landscape, thus refining the estimates for optimal sampling choices in later searches.

 In addition to their role in meta-heuristic search processes, fitness landscapes also play an important role in the study of many complex systems, and may provide a lens for viewing adaptive or evolving systems in new and enlightening ways (c.f.
-Kauffman's work on evolutionary landscapes [8]).
+Kauffman's work on evolutionary landscapes [9]).
 It would be interesting to investigate whether there are interdisciplinary implications for studying frozen noisy landscapes, in relation to processes that occur in real biological systems.

 An improved understanding of the extent to which noise can be present in a fitness landscape without seriously inhibiting successful search and adaptation in that space is a broad but desirable goal, which would significantly advance the field of search/optimization when dealing with uncertain problems.
-Our present research provides some progress towards this goal in the specific context of fitness caching, but the path is far from clear, and significant work remains to be done in this direction.
+Our present research provides some progress toward this goal in the specific context of fitness caching, but the path is far from clear, and significant work remains to be done in this direction.
+The lack of prior literature on fitness caching with noise may suggest either that the combination has not been given serious consideration, or possibly that fitness caching is not an advisable approach when dealing with noisy search problems.
+While we believe that in many cases it would still prove beneficial, this is ultimately an empirical question, and one that we hope will be resolved by future work using fitness caching in noisy environments.